 What is the difference between Demand used instead of Volume in Signals?

-Demand is the arrival rate and Volume is usually taken to mean stop bar counts.
-Stop bar counts do not represent demand for congested conditions.
-In Signals, this plays a significant role in the determination of residual queues that are used to compute diod is essen delay.
-Counting the remaining queue at the end of each period is essential for determining total demand for every movement and period.
-For oversaturated situations, this can make a very significant difference in the computation of overall delays and level of service.
+Demand is the arrival rate, and Volume is usually taken to mean stop bar counts.
+Stop bar counts do not represent the demand for congested conditions.
+In Signals, this plays a significant role in determining residual queues that are used to compute delays.
+Counting the remaining queue at the end of each period is essential for determining the total demand for every movement and period.
+For oversaturated situations, this can make a significant difference in the computation of overall delays and level of service.

 Why is there only one Peak Hour Factor field?

-What is the advantage in running a Multiple-Period analysis in Signals?
+What is the advantage of running a Multiple-Period analysis in Signals?

 The HCM2010 states that for operational analyses, demand flow rates for each analysis period be provided.
-This is usually multiple periods to span the time normally needed for analyzing the peak hour(s).
+This is usually multiple periods to span the time generally needed to analyze the peak hour(s).
 A multiple-period analysis can model the unmet demand that may exist from one 15-minute period to the next in oversaturated conditions.
 This analysis will estimate the residual queues for each period and use them as the initial queues for the subsequent period for each lane group.
-This will allow for a more accurate computation of additional delays (d3) attributable to these queues for the overall analysis period.
+All this will allow for more accurate computation of additional delays (d3) attributable to these queues for the overall analysis period.
 This type of analysis should include under-saturated conditions for at least the first and last periods.
-Running a multiple-period analysis for any situation (including under-saturated conditions) also overcomes the dilemma in using the appropriate 15-minute period versus a peak-hour factor (PHF) that could vary among movements and periods.
+Running a multiple-period analysis for any situation (including under-saturated conditions) overcomes the dilemma of using the appropriate 15-minute period versus a peak-hour factor (PHF) that could vary among movements and periods.